Meet the 12 finalists at ShowStoppers’ LaunchIt startup competition at CES

 In&Motion, just like Cosmo Connected, aims to keep motorcycle riders, skiers, horse riders and bikers safe.
 The company makes a smart connected wearable airbag that automatically deploys when it senses an unavoidable fall.
 The device, which is essentially a jacket, constantly measures its wearers’ movements and then inflates when necessary.
 Unlike other airbags, the In&Motion airbag is reusable and users can simply deflate it and replace the air capsule to use the same jacket again.

-After cornering the motorcycling market, the company plans to take on the horse riding market, which is well known for its fondness of innovation, next.
+After cornering the motorcycling market, the company plans to take on the horse-riding market, which is well-known for its fondness of innovation.
+Next.

 Kino-mo